Dhruv561/Donkey-Kong/README.md

   would result in the game not being lost.
 - If mario has a gun and then picks up a hammer, his bullets are set to 0.
 If he then picks up another gun, his bullets are set to 5 not 10.
+- If mario is holding a hammer and runs into a banana, the hammer will not destroy the banana and the game will be lost.
+- If mario fires a bullet at a banana, the projectiles will not collide and destroy each other.